Background to Cork and its Railways (c.1800-1850):

 The construction of the line was divided into six sections.
 Each section was the responsibility of different contractors.
 In 1849, due to financial difficulties, a decision was taken by company to open the Bandon–Ballinhassig line as fast as possible.
 Subsequently, it was opened in June 1849.
 In September 1849, the company chose a tender of £87,000 for the Cork-Ballinhassig section of line.
 The contractors chosen were Sir Charles Fox and John Henderson.

 The Cork Bandon Railway Project was an enormous undertaking.
-The main parts included; the longest railway tunnel in Ireland at Goggin’s Hill; The Chetwynd Viaduct; a short tunnel bridge under old Blackrock road near the Albert Quay Terminus; 21 cuttings; 19 embankments and 15 road bridges.
+The main parts included; a long railway tunnel at Goggin’s Hill; The Chetwynd Viaduct; a short tunnel bridge under old Blackrock road near the Albert Quay Terminus; 21 cuttings; 19 embankments and 15 road bridges.

 One of the greatest problems was the construction of the Ballyphehane embankment.
 It was just over nine metres high and crossed the Tramore River’s floodplain.
 The track crossed the river initially on a wooden bridge, which in time was replaced by a stone culvert.
 On the southern approach to the city, it became necessary to cut deep through and into the limestone bedrock.
 The line also cut across three south-eastern approach roads which led into the city itself.